reenashah/Group-11/README.md

 ## Instructions

+Ignore any .ipynb files that aren't named Final_2.md

 ### Dependencies
 Please download the following dependencies for this project in your VM running the latest release of Ubuntu: